sailscastshq/docs.sailscasts.com/docs/sounding/request-clients.md

 - `teamId` from `actor.team` or `actor.teamId` when present

 This lets `request.as(actor)` follow the app's auth conventions without manual session setup.

+If an alias cannot be resolved, Sounding lists the available actor names from the current world.

 ## The visit client